yakavetsiv/ac-bo-hackathon.github.io/faq.md

 ## Do I need to have a team to participate?

-No, you can participate as an individual.
+No, you are allowed to participate as an individual.
 However, we encourage you to form a team with other participants to work on a project together.
 This will allow you to share ideas and learn from others!
+It is up to you to identify and form a team, and you can do so at any time leading up to the hackathon.

 ## What is required for me to participate in the scholarly article?